ThibaultJanBeyer/blog.thibaultjanbeyer.com-v2/_posts/2019-06-01-quick-guide-js-patterns.md

 9. [Further Reading](#further-reading)
 10. [Final Words](#final-words)

+_Please note that all JS code examples are just examples.
+They can be written in a variety of ways.
+How you write the pattern is up to you.
+A Pattern is just an abstract idea._

 ## Singleton Pattern

-The singleton pattern is the simple concept of restricting the instantiation of a class to one object/instance.
+The singleton pattern is the simple concept of restricting the instantiating of a class to one object/instance.

 ### Real Life Example